leftfield-geospatial/homonim/docs/case_studies/classification.rst

 |                |  +----------------+------------+----------+------+  |          |      |
 +----------------+-----------------------------------------------------+----------+------+

-There is a useful improvement in accuracy after correction, implying that the corrected surface reflectance is less noisy, and better at describing the vegetation classes.
+There is a useful improvement in accuracy after correction, implying that the corrected surface reflectance is less noisy and better at describing the vegetation classes.
 This case study demonstrates the benefits of pre-processing with ``homonim`` in multi-spectral classification problems.